a-tzimis/simple-website-for-restaurant/README.md

-A simple website that I've built as a student for my family's restaurant.
+A simple website that I've built as a student (2nd year), for my family's restaurant.
 The website is responsive (to a point) and uses mainly HTLM and CSS, appart from that some APIs have also been used (ex Google Maps API) using Javascript.